microsoft/IoT-For-Beginners/6-consumer/lessons/1-speech-recognition/wio-terminal-audio.md

     }
     ```

-    This code checks hte C button, and if this is pressed and recording hasn't started, then the `_isRecording` field of the `Mic` class is set to true.
+    This code checks the C button, and if this is pressed and recording hasn't started, then the `_isRecording` field of the `Mic` class is set to true.
 This will cause the `audioCallback` method of the `Mic` class to store audio until 4 seconds has been captured.
 Once 4 seconds of audio has been captured, the `_isRecording` field is set to false, and the `_isRecordingReady` field is set to true.
 This is then checked in the `loop` function, and when true the `processAudio` function is called, then the mic class is reset.

 1. Build this code, upload it to your Wio Terminal and test it out through the serial monitor.
 Press the C button (the one on the left-hand side, closest to the power switch), and speak.
 4 seconds of audio will be captured.